microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/New-MgBetaSecurityThreatIntelligenceHost.md

 `BODYPARAMETER <IMicrosoftGraphSecurityHost>`: host
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[ChildHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.
+  - `[ChildHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a childHost.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ChildHost <IMicrosoftGraphSecurityHost>]`: host
     - `[FirstSeenDateTime <DateTime?>]`: The first date and time when Microsoft Defender Threat Intelligence observed the hostPair.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.